1909 Richard Wurmbrand is born on 24 March in Bucharest, Romania, the youngest of four boys in a Jewish family.

 1937-1938 In a village in Romania, a godly carpenter named Christian Wölfkes prays for years to lead a Jew to Christ.
 In 1938, the carpenter leads Richard and Sabina Wurmbrand to Jesus Christ after they arrive in his village.

 1941 Romania supports Germany in the war against the USSR and hosts German forces.
 Richard, now a pastor, coordinates evangelism to the occupying soldiers.
-Richard and Sabina were repeatedly arrested and beaten and were nearly executed at least once.
+Richard and Sabina were repeatedly arrested and beaten and were nearly executed.
 Sabina lost her Jewish family in Nazi concentration camps.

 1944 Communists seize power in Romania and Russian troops pour into the country.
 Richard ministers to his oppressed countrymen and engages in bold evangelism to the Russian soldiers.